PG&E says its equipment may be linked to massive Dixie Fire

 The Dixie Fire is among dozens burning in the parched West.

-The destructive Bootleg Fire, one of the largest in modern Oregon history, has already burned more than 476 square miles (1,210 square kilometers), an area about the size of Los Angeles.
+The destructive Bootleg Fire, one of the largest in modern Oregon history, has already burned more than 476 square miles, an area about the size of Los Angeles.
 The blaze just north of the California state line was 25% contained.

 Meteorologists predicted critically dangerous fire weather through at least Monday with lightning possible in both California and southern Oregon.